How can the real environment of the classroom interact and intersect with the virtual environment for deep learning and

 There is research from the field of computer science and health on lab-based or clinical experimentation using immersive VR with children but this research often has small numbers of participants and can be limited in its implications to everyday ‘natural’ settings.
 Classrooms are dynamic natural settings where learning, in all its complexity, is influenced by a range of factors from the individual differences of students and their socio-cultural and geographic backgrounds, peer interaction, mandated curriculum and assessment options, and the pedagogy or the instructional choices teachers make every time they plan a lesson or step into a classroom.

 So what happens when you provide students and teachers with the opportunity to use immersive virtual reality, in this case access to Oculus Rift, for learning?

 How can the curriculum be tailored to use immersive virtual reality for deep learning and how can we assess if VR actually enhances learning?

 What are the opportunities and challenges of using the latest VR technology in low-income school communities?

 How do students and teachers experience immersive VR in their classrooms?

 Importantly, given the developmental stages of learners, how can we use this type of technology safely and ethically in schools?

-The purpose of the VR School project is to create a robust, evidence-based dialogue on these questions based on the data we collect during our collaborative research with the Callaghan College school community and rural Dungog High School.
+The purpose of the VR School project is to create a robust, evidence-based dialogue on these questions based on the data we collect during our collaborative research with the the urban Callaghan College school community and rural Dungog High School.
 We intend to openly and ethically share our insights and the resources we produce as part of the project so that the use of immersive VR in classrooms across subject areas.
 The focus is on pedagogically appropriate and imaginative use of the technology for deeper learning.
 We welcome dialogue from students, teachers, policy-makers, researchers and developers on using immersive technology in schools and other educational settings.

 Erica Southgate, VR Enthusiast and Associate Professor of Education, University of Newcastle, Australia